UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 'greater than 10'
 ```

-Since 12 doesn’t meet the first condition, it passes it, and moves onto
+Since 13 doesn’t meet the first condition, it passes it and moves onto
 the second condition which it does meet.

 Notes: Script here